-The obstinate refusal of certain religious adepts to accept the fact that humans are capable of evolving, like their animal counterparts, is the fundamental cause of the sometimes violent discord between believers and non-believers.
-It is also the driving force behind religious fundamentalism which, for some individuals, transposes into terrorism.
+The obstinate refusal of certain religious adepts to accept the fact that humans are capable of evolving, like their animal counterparts, is one major reason for the sometimes violent discord between believers and non-believers.
 The sooner all religions accept the fact that Man is not a divine creation, but the product of an evolutionary process, the greater the chance that all religious communities and non-believers can peacefully accept each other and live together in harmony.
 Evolution is hard to believe because it is hard to visualise.
 New species don’t suddenly appear, but are the product of an extremely slow process over time.
 Evolution is an ongoing process and is driven by the forces of natural selection, as described by Charles Darwin.
 Only animal species that have adapted to their environment survive.
 Man is no exception, and has successfully adapted to his environment.
 However, with the introduction of agriculture and the technological advances since the industrial revolution, man’s nutritional environment has changed at such a rapid pace, that the human body has not had the time and opportunity to adapt.
 This lack of adaptation is underscored by the extremely high prevalence of present-day “life style” diseases such as cardiovascular disease, obesity and diabetes.
 You could argue that the victims of these diseases have succumbed to the unforgiving forces of natural selection.
-For the rest of us, it’s high time to change our dietary habits so that we can “return” to our evolutionary past, and not “out-run” our adaptive capability.
+For the rest of us, it’s high time to change our dietary habits, so that we can “return” to our evolutionary past, and not “out-run” our adaptive capability.

 If bacteria can evolve, why can’t we?

 I’m not a biologist, but I work everyday in one of the most complex ecosystems known to man, the oral cavity.
 So it’s safe to say that I know a thing or two about bacteria.
-I have also spent years following the latest research in oral microbiology and immunology for which I developed a passion.
-My passion was such that I obtained a PhD in the late 90’s, and have still got ongoing subscriptions to several journals.
-All this to say that I may not know the “ins and outs” of the Holy Bible, but I am quite capable of “defending” biology and, in particular, bacteria.
+I have also spent years following the latest research in oral microbiology and immunology, for which I developed a passion, having still got ongoing subscriptions to several journals.
+All this to say that, I may not know the “ins and outs” of the Holy Bible, but I am quite capable of “defending” biology and, in particular, bacteria.
 If you want to convince the creationists that there is no such thing as an “intelligent designer”, all you have to do is present them with a textbook of bacteriology.
 Bacteria, you see, are the living proof that evolution has always been and will always be.